 - Shop online or in person anywhere Visa is accepted (Wirex Virtual/Plastic Card)

 We’ve recently upgraded our platform (in preparation for Segwit), which means internal transfers between Wirex customers are free.
 That’s right, there is no blockchain fee when transferring to another Wirex account.

-Note*: A blockchain fee will still incur when transferring to an external (non Wirex) bitcoin address.
-This is a miner’s fee (as part of bitcoin’s system).
-Learn more about Bitcoin’s blockchain fees.
+Note*: A blockchain fee will still incur when transferring to an external (non Wirex) multi-crypto address.
+This is a miner’s fee (as part of the multi-crypto system).
+Learn more about blockchain fees.

 Lowest exchange rates for Wirex customers